AndrewSav/Memento/README.md

 ![Main UI](Images/main01.png)

-This is a simple tool for save scumming, initial version written in an evening.
-Build it on Windows 10/11 with .NET Core 6.0
+This is a simple tool for save scumming for Windows, initial version written in an evening.
+Build it on Windows 11 with .NET Core 8.0

 ## Support